 What is the recovery time after surgery?

 When conservative treatment methods are ineffective, spine surgery may be necessary.
-Using state of the art technology, surgeries are now completed through smaller and less painful incisions.
+Using state-of-the-art technology, surgeries are now completed through smaller and less painful incisions.
 We are now offering minimally invasive spine surgery at Performance Rehabilitation and Regenerative Medicine.
-For more information about Minimally Invasive Spine Surgery and to take the first step to living your life fully without pain please call one of our Patient Care Coordinators at 908-754-1960 or book a consultation today!
+For more information about Minimally Invasive Spine Surgery and to take the first step to live your life fully without pain please call one of our Patient Care Coordinators at 908-754-1960 or book a consultation today!